simul/simul.github.io/ref/simul/plugin.md

 <a name="StaticSet"></a>
 ### int StaticSet(long long num, simul::base::Variant v)
 Set the value corresponding to the given enum.
+<a name="StaticSetCloudKeyframePosition"></a>
+### void StaticSetCloudKeyframePosition(simul::sky::uid uid, float LatLongHeadingDeg)
+Set the position of the Cloud Keyframe
 <a name="StaticSetDebugOutputCallback"></a>
 ### void StaticSetDebugOutputCallback(DebugOutputCallback)
 Provide a function that trueSKY can use to output debug warnings, information, and errors.